Topics » Food Sustainability » Home Composting Made Simple—Compost Guide, with Tips for Beginners

 • Large twigs and matted clumps of weeds will quickly fill up your bin.
 It is better to allow them to decompose in an open heap on some other corner of your yard.

-• A bin filled with only wet kitchen waste will decompose eventually, but since it is very nitrogen rich, it could turn into a smelly slime and tie up your bin for too long.
-It is best to layer it with dry, brown leaves.
+• A bin filled with only wet kitchen waste will decompose eventually; however, since it is very nitrogen-rich, it could turn into a smelly slime and tie up your bin for too long.
+It is best to layer it with dry brown leaves.

-• A bin filled with only brown leaves is very carbon rich.
-Although it also will eventually decompose, it can remain a dry, fluffy pile with little appreciable activity for a long time.
+• A bin filled with only brown leaves is very carbon-rich.
+Although it will eventually decompose, it can remain a dry, fluffy pile with little appreciable activity for a long time.

 • Minor imbalances in the bin can cause a disagreeable smell or a sudden hatch of fruit flies.
-Correct the situation immediately; simply add some brown leaves and poke it with a stick to increase air circulation.
+Correct the situation immediately by adding some brown leaves and poking the pile with a stick to increase air circulation.

 • If you plan to use the finished compost for an edible garden, use organic refuse for your compost.
 If the purpose is to dress ornamental plants, you may decide to be less strict.